Italian with coronavirus in Nigeria was not isolated for almost 48 hours

 An Italian man who has been confirmed as Nigeria's first coronavirus case after arriving from Milan was in the country for almost two full days before being isolated, travelled through Lagos and visited another state.

-The spread of the new coronavirus from China has hit global financial markets, and Nigeria's economy is at risk from the tumbling price of oil, which accounts for 90% of Nigeria's foreign exchange earnings.
-Brent crude has shed around 13% of its value this week, and Nigeria's currency has lost ground on the one-year forward market.
+The spread of the new coronavirus from China has hit global financial markets, and Nigeria's economy is at risk from the tumbling price of oil, which accounts for 90% of its foreign exchange earnings. ($1 = 305.9200 naira)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)